TheShonuff/100-days-of-code/log.md

 **Thoughts** It seems to there is so much too memorize and remember when solving some of these code war problems.
 I often make silly mistakes in my function writing which leads to extra time debugging.

+### Day 5: April 30, 2022

+**Today's Progress**: Busy day at work today but still managed to log almost 3 hours of computer time.
+A good chunk of my time was spent trying to figure out how I broke npm.
+I *was* using npm with [SUDO](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) and finally made the change to get off of that.
+At first nothing was working in my terminal which was fixed after closing my terminal session.
+Then I need to point my shell to the new path.

+After that headache I was able to deply a site I was working on to start developing an instagram basic view but realzed how broken the site is still so I'm gonna go back and start going through the bugs tomorrow.

+I then logged 1 hour on uDemy finishing a REACT code along.
+Then I started working through a Mongo/Express demonstration.

+**Thoughts** Need to start practicing this tutorials more.
+I'm starting to get a sense the information is not really sticking well.